 One of the biggest reasons why it’s not a good idea to rely solely on Tor if you want to stay anonymous online is that it can leak your IP address.

-In November, 2017, for example, a security firm, We Are Segment discovered a security vulnerability in Tor that could leak the user’s real IP address.
+In November, 2017, We Are Segment discovered a security vulnerability in Tor that could leak the user’s real IP address.

 They named this TorMoil.

-TorMoil specifically affected macOS and Linux users because of the way Firefox handles fille:// URLs, causing the operating system to completely bypass Tor Browser and directly connect to the host if the user clicks on a local file-based address.
+TorMoil specifically affected macOS and Linux users because of the way Firefox handles fille:// URLs.
+This caused the OS to bypass Tor Browser and directly connect to the host if the user clicks on a local file-based address.

-Of course, devs quickly patched Tor, so this bug is no longer an issue, but that doesn’t mean there aren’t other ways Tor can leak your IP.
+Of course, devs quickly patched Tor, but that doesn’t mean there aren’t other ways Tor can leak your IP.

 For instance, Windows DRM files can be used to deanonymize Tor users and reveal their IP addresses.

 What happens here is that attackers would use DRM-protected files such as Windows Media Player to lure Tor users into “validating their license”.
 Once the user clicks the “Yes” button, they are redirected to an “authorization URL”, which contains malware and can expose their IP address.

 - Your Connection between the Exit Node and the Destination Server is Unencrypted (on non-HTTPS websites)

 As your data passes through Tor nodes, it will stay encrypted and Tor will remove a layer of encryption with each “bounce”.